36 Hours (1964)

 All of this, however, is a carefully crafted fiction.
 And Gerber -- who

-appears to be an American doctor -- has 36 hours to get Pike to reveal the
+appears to be a U.S. Army doctor -- has 36 hours to get Pike to reveal the

 Taylor is brilliant in his role, creating a warm and engaging character